ciprian19grosu/TestCases/README.md

 EXPECTED RESULTS: all the products are removed

 11.
-           TITLE: QUANTITY field by typing a large number in CART PAGE
+           TITLE: modify the QUANTITY field by typing a large number on CART PAGE
    PRECONDITIONS: random products are added to the CART
                   CART PAGE is open
            STEPS: the user clicks on the product's quantity and types a 20 digits number